Albanian Food Recipes

 We decided to help everyone with a list of top foods in Albania.
-What should you try when in Albania.
-We have chosen the easiest recipes for you to follow.
+What should you try when in Albania?
+We have chosen the easiest Albanian food recipes for you to follow.

 The not so traditional dishes but top foods in Albania

 This soup is very easy and very tasty, and it is recommended for children of any age.
-If you want you can add meat-broth.
-But this recipe we have prepared is a vegan Albanian recipe.
+If you want you can add meat broth.
+But this recipe we have prepared is one of the vegan Albanian food recipes.

 The pumpkin soup may not sound very traditional, but it is one of the top foods in Albania.